Guide to Node.js™ Installations

 You can uninstall Node.js from a server running an RHEL-derived operating system with one of the following methods:

 In the interface, uninstall the Node.js package in the Additional Packages section of WHM’s EasyApache 4 interface (WHM » Home » Software » EasyApache 4).

-On the command line, use your package manager to uninstall the
+On the command line, use your package manager to uninstall your NodeJS package.

 If you experience issues with your Node.js installation, use Phusion Passenger’s™ Troubleshooting Passenger Standalone and Node.js documentation to troubleshoot the issue.